-Name of PIE: P.O.L.I.C.Y.
+Name of PIE : P.O.L.I.C.Y.
 LIMITED

-1 January to 31 December 2018 Reporting Period:
+Reporting Period: 1 January to 31 December 2019

-We, the directors of P.O.L.I.C.Y.
+We, the Directors of P.O.L.I.C.Y.
 Limited, confirm that, to the best of our knowledge, P.O.L.I.C.Y.
-Limited has complied with all of its obligations and requirements under the Code of Corporate Governance, except for guidance on Principle 4 relating to Code of Ethics.
+Limited has complied with all of its obligations and requirements under the Code of Corporate Governance.